Open Air Beaverton

 About Open Air Beaverton

-Open Air Beaverton allows outdoor business expansion into private parking lots and public rights of way (on-street parking, sidewalks, and in some cases streets) through October 31, 2020.
+Open Air Beaverton allows temporary outdoor business expansion into private parking lots and public rights of way (on-street parking, sidewalks, and in some cases streets) until further notice.

-UPDATE: SW 1st Street between Watson Avenue and Washington Avenue will be closed to traffic and open for takeout dining from July 8 - October 31, 2020.
+UPDATE: SW 1st Street between Watson Avenue and Washington Avenue will be closed to traffic and open for takeout dining until further notice.
 See 1st Street Dining Commons, below, for more details.